AvishaySebban/CloudDayConf2019/README.md

 # medrecapi

-sample springboot application to build with wercker, deploy to Kubernetes
+Sample springboot application to build with wercker, deploy to Kubernetes